rayin19/Crop-Prediction-Website/README.md

 To use the Harvest Horizons, follow these steps:

-1. Set up a web server environment that supports PHP and PostgreSQL.
+1. Set up a web server environment that supports PHP and MySQL.

-2. Create a PostgreSQL database to store the crop and soil quality data.
+2. Create a MySQL database to store the crop and soil quality data.

-3. Import the provided database schema and data into the PostgreSQL database.
+3. Import the provided database schema and data into the MySQL database.

 4. Place the HTML, PHP, CSS, and JavaScript files in the appropriate directories within your web server's document root.

-5. Configure the PHP database connection settings in the PHP files to connect to your PostgreSQL database.
+5. Configure the PHP database connection settings in the PHP files to connect to your MySQL database.

 6. Access the website through a web browser.